root@master01:~# ist-collect -a -t 123456

 ist-collect is a tool to collect logs, configuration files, and other system data for analysis by Client Services or Engineering as part of a Support ticket.
 This article will describe how you can inspect the collected data before submission.

 ist-collect produces a compressed tar archive with the file ending .tar.xz.
 There are a few ways to inspect this file.
-I will work with the assumption that file inspection will be done on the machine where it was produced.
+I will work with the assumption that you will inspect the file on the machine where it was produced.
 This means that we can use various tools from the GNU/Linux toolbox for our inspection.

 Finding the archive

-At the end of an ist-collect execution a line will be printed detailing the location of the archive.
+At the end of an ist-collect execution, it will print a line detailing the location of the archive.
 In our example, this line looks like this:

 # root@master01:~# ist-collect -a -t 123456

 Please attach the file /tmp/ist-123456_2020-04-27T093601Z.tar.xz to ticket 123456.

 The file /tmp/ist-123456_2020-04-27T093601Z.tar.xz is what we are looking for.